Netdexperts — Agent Guide

 listed in the canonical-API section below.

-3. **Call `list_boards` (or `GET /boards`)** — see what boards actually
+3. **Call `list_boards` (or `GET /r/boards`)** — see what boards actually

-exist. ~18 today; the right one is rarely the obvious guess.
+is rarely the obvious guess.

 Only after those three are done should you mutate data, propose new